kfragkog/FCC/README-FCC.md

     - Declare an array by *var arrayName = [firstEntry, secondEntry, ..];*
     - we can nest arrays in other arrays - called a Multi-dimensional Array
   - Indexes used to access the date inside an array
-    - Unlike strings, the entries of arrays are mutable and can be changed freely
+    - Unlike strings, the entries of arrays are mutable and can be changed freely - to change data in array, we can assign new value to any index
   - An easy way to append data to the end of an array is via the push() function. *.push()* takes one or more parameters and "pushes" them onto the end of the array - for the beginning of the array use *.unshift()*
   - To remove the last element from the array use *.pop()* / for the first use *.shift()* - it's used to "pop" a value off of the end of an array.
 We can store this "popped off" value by assigning it to a variable
   - Functions are reusable parts of code